Elvis Nkandu

 Elvis Chishala Nkandu (born 31 December 1971) is a Zambian politician who currently serves as Minister of Youth, Sport and Arts.
 In 2021, he was elected as member of parliament for Kaputa.

 Early life and education

 Nkandu was born in Northern Zambia on 31 December 1971.
 He holds a diploma in management and administration.

 Career

-He is a member of Zambia's ruling United Party for National Development.
+He is a member of the United Party for National Development (UPND).
 In August 2021, he contested and won a parliamentary seat for Kaputa.
 He was appointed as Minister of Youth, Sport and Arts by President Hichilema in his first cabinet the following month.

 On 5 March 2025, Nkandu was appointed as the UPND Deputy Spokesperson.